-- The media may not be direct thermal media when printing without ribbon (i.e. thermal transfer).
-The media may not be direct thermal media.
-See the test procedure Determining Thermal Media Types on page 33. - For thermal transfer printers, the media may not be outside wound or approved for use in the G-Series printer.
-See the following ribbon test procedures: Ribbon Test with Adhesive on page 36 and Ribbon Scratch Test on page 37. - Is the media loaded correctly?
+- The media may not be direct thermal media which is required when printing without ribbon (i.e. thermal transfer).
+See the test procedure Determining Thermal Media Types on page 33. - The wrong side of the media is facing up contacting the printhead.
+The media roll may not be outside wound. - Transfer ribbon The outside of the ribbon must be outside wound the transfer material facing out.
+See the following ribbon test procedures: Ribbon Test with Adhesive on page 37 and Ribbon Scratch Test on page 37. - Is the media loaded correctly?
 Follow the instructions for Loading Roll Media on page 11 in the Getting Started section.
-For printing using transfer ribbon, see Loading Transfer Ribbon on page 14.
+For printing using transfer ribbon, see Loading Transfer Ribbon on page 15.